Looks like your cart is empty. Compare Travel Backpacks

 Meaning at every security checkpoint, you’ll have to pull out your laptop out of the backpack and remember to grab it -- along with your shoes, quart bag, jacket, pocket lint -- on the other side of security.

-Or you could get a backpack that’s checkpoint-friendly and designed for this century.
+Or you could get a backpack that’s checkpoint-friendly and designed for modern travel.

 And with an Outbreaker, a backpack designed for 21st century tech, you’ll breeze right through security with your valuable laptop still encased in its bed of fleece… in your backpack.
 You’re that cool.

 Unzip Sky Train’s main compartment to find two gaping internal compartments and one itty-bitty internal zippered pocket.
-Not even a compression strap in sight to wrangle order into these two gigantic chasms of chaos.
+There's not even a compression strap to wrangle this chaos.

 An open space for your clothing, gadgets, and electronics in your travel bag is a nightmare come true.
 You’ll never find what you’re looking for in the inevitable jumbled mess.
 And your afternoon is wasted in reorganizing your bag when you were just looking for one little thing.